dart-lang/site-www/src/codelabs/async-await/index.md

 asynchronous function `getUserOrder`.

  {{ site.alert.secondary }}
-  Quick review:
-  * Asynchronous operations let a program do work while waiting for an operation to finish.
-  * Dart provides specific keywords and classes for writing asynchronous code.
+  **Key Terms**

+  * **synchronous operation**: A synchronous operation blocks other operations from executing until it completes.

+  * **synchronous function**: A synchronous function only performs synchronous operations.

+  * **asynchronous operation**: Once initiated, an asynchronous operation allows other operations to execute before it completes.

+  * **asynchronous function**: An asynchronous function performs at least one asynchronous operation and can also perform synchronous operations.

  {{ site.alert.end }}